vega/vega/docs/docs/transforms/fold.md

 This transform generates a new data stream in which each data object consists of the _key_ and _value_ properties as well as all the original fields of the corresponding input data object.

-**Note:** The `fold` transform only works with a list of known fields set by the `fields` parameter.
-If your data is a nested structure, where data items (datums) contain a field which itself is a list of data items, you may need to use [flatten](../flatten) transform instead.
+_Note:_ The `fold` transform only applies to a list of known fields (set using the `fields` parameter).
+If your data objects instead contain array-typed fields, you may wish to use the [flatten](../flatten) transform instead.

 ## Transform Parameters